Israel Jacob Kligler: Anti-malaria campaign

 Kligler was a key contributor to the eradication of malaria in British Mandate Palestine.
 Malaria was a major factor in morbidity and death in the region, and had important repercussions for Jewish settlement.
 Kligler gathered information about the health issues in the country and acquired experience in the field by joining a delegation for the Study of Yellow Fever in South America.
-Kligler prepared a malaria eradication program that was sent to several organizations and public figures, including Justice Louis Brandeis, who visited the country in 1919 and was shocked by the morbidity from malaria.
+Kligler prepared a malaria eradication program that was sent to several organizations and public figures, including Justice Louis D Brandeis, who visited the country in 1919 and was shocked by the morbidity from malaria.
 After failing to convince Chaim Weizmann and the Zionist executives of the need to invest in the eradication of malaria, Brandeis privately financed $10,000 for an experimental project through Hadassah, which Kligler directed.

 In the Galilee and around Lake Kinnereth (Sea of Galilee), malaria had decimated the Jewish settlements, with the incidence rate running at more than 95 percent of the workers in 1919.
 Kligler's report of 1921 showed that the incidence rate had been cut drastically, with many settlements reporting no cases at all.

 Brandeis was impressed by the program, writing:

 "I have Kligler's Anti-Malaria Report for May–June 1921 and think the results most satisfactory.
 Fundamental work - ably, conscientiously and economically done - by one who seems to be thinking only of his job and its relation to the great work at hand."

 Hadassah and the Joint Distribution Committee continued to finance the anti-malaria work until 1926, with Kligler heading the project.
 In 1922, Kligler founded and managed the Malaria Research Institute in Haifa, established by the Joint Distribution Committee Hadassah with Brandeis's financial assistance, and worked with the Department of Health under Mandatory Palestine.
 Studies at the Institute examined the feasibility of plans prepared by Kligler and evaluated methods appropriate for each region of the country.
 The unit collected data regarding the prevalence of the disease, types and breeding places of the mosquitoes and in parallel focused on education of the public in regard to controlling the disease.